Rapola Hill Fort

 Sights and Activities: Finland's largest ancient hill fort, dwelling sites from the Iron Age, an ancient field, sacrificial or cup-marked stones and burial grounds.
 National and cultural landscapes and valuable natural environments.
 Hiking trails (1.6 km and 6 km).
 Read more

-Services: Café, items for sale, toilet, toilet for the disabled.
+Services: Café, items for sale, toilet, accessible toilet.
 Services provided by partners are available.
 Read more

 Suitability: A top destination for history enthusiasts and lovers of rugged landscapes.
 The terrain is uneven and rough, and the Rapola ridge is not accessible by wheelchair.
-The disabled and the visually impaired should be accompanied by an assistant.
 The Rapalum exhibition is accessible.

 The address of this page: nationalparks.fi/rapola